 Before going live, it’s important to connect your quizzes with your tech.
 This will help you get the most from your quiz investment.

 For instance, if your quiz integrates with your eCommerce platform, you can include a one-click “add to cart” button on your quiz results screen.
+Pressed’s Shopify quiz allows shoppers to add items to their cart individually or as a bundle.

 When making a purchase is that easy, shoppers may be more likely to convert.